 Last updated on February 7th, 2023

 2. Michigan is the only state in the U.S which consists of two peninsulas – the Lower (mainly an industrial area) and Upper Peninsulas (sparsely populated but mineral-rich).

-2. The state has an estimated 65,000 inland lakes and ponds.
+5. Michigan has an estimated 65,000 inland lakes and ponds.
 This puts any person in the state within a distance of six miles from a natural water source.

-5. The state also has one of the world’s longest suspension bridges – the Mackinac Bridge.
+6. Michigan has one of the world’s longest suspension bridges – the Mackinac Bridge.
 It is five miles long and connects the Upper Peninsula to the other parts of the state.